publiccodenet/about/activities/communication/communications-plan.md

 * they're aware of us and our mission
 * think we're doing valuable work well
-* want them to see us as a key part of solving the problem
+* for them to see us as a key part of solving the problem
 * public recommendations and referrals from them

 These responses indicate success:

 * recommendations or referrals
-* invitations to speak at/contribute to their platforms
+* invitations to speak at or contribute to their platforms
 * being asked to collaborate on a thought piece (like an article, research or project)
 * being asked to join a conversation